Alphwarde/CTF-Writeups/README.md

 ## Wanna chat or contribute?

-If you have a better way to solve something, found a mistake, or just want to discuss a challenge,open an issue, submit a pull request, or hit me up.
+If you have a better way to solve something, found a mistake, or just want to discuss a challenge,open an issue, submit a pull request, or hit me up on discord  `zervle` .
 Cybersecurity is all about sharing and getting better together.

 ## Disclaimer